Never Get Caught Off-Guard Again: Samsung Wallet Brings Real-Time Weather Forecasts to Your Tickets

 Global Reach, Local Precision

-Weather Forecast in Samsung Wallet is rolling out across Samsung Wallet markets globally, excluding China.
+Weather Forecast in Samsung Wallet is rolling out globally—available to users in every market where Samsung Wallet operates (excluding China).
 Whether you're attending a K-pop concert in Seoul, a Premier League match in London, or a Broadway show in New York, your ticket now comes with a built-in weather briefing.

 More Than Just Tickets: A Vision